DohCabin/T2V-DDPM/README.md

 ```

 ## Acknowledgements
 Thanks to authors of Diffusion Models Beat GANs on Image Synthesis sharing their code.
-Most of the code is borrowed from the guided diffusion
+Most of the code is borrowed from guided diffusion
 ```
 https://github.com/openai/guided-diffusion
 ```